aiertolucero/laravel-101/readme.md

         `DB_PASSWORD=password`

-4. Create a table in your MySql (Should match the database name inside your .env)
+4. Create a database in your MySql (Should match the database name inside your .env)

 5. Run `php artisan key:generate` - This command will generate an application key to your `.env` file